nathan-barry/nathan.rs/content/notes/os/stable-storage.md

 3. **Waiting Phase**: Here, the OS waits for the device or its controller to complete the required operation.
 4. **Data Reception**: Once the operation completes, the controller puts the result at a location where the OS can access it.

-However, communication with external devices isn't always instantaneous.
+Communication with external devices isn't always instantaneous.
 For instance, while a tape drive may need several seconds, asynchronous devices, like keyboards, might necessitate longer durations.
-It poses a challenge when the waiting time is uncertain, as with the humorous scenario of a user vacationing in Hawaii while the system awaits a keyboard input.
 This necessitates mechanisms to handle such prolonged waits efficiently.